 Just buy gifts, send it to Linda's house, and she can give a gift with actual edible food to Liam.

-She always wanted to go to Subway.
+She always wanted to go to Subway, and Subway's okay.

-I don't love Subway, but every time I'd be like, no, we're gonna go.
+I don't love Subway, but every time I'd be like, no, no, but they have healthy options.

-She'd order a real meal, I don't know, maybe a steak or whatever she was eating.
+I don't know, maybe a steak or whatever she's eating.

-And then I said, Well, what do you want for dessert?
+And then I said, well, what do you want for dessert?

 She goes, Dad, they're too expensive.